 Provide Advance Situational Awareness

 Advance intelligence provides not only information but instills confidence.
-When first responders can recognize an environment, say an office building or shopping complex they can better predict threats and be better oriented on arrival.
-Video shared from these environments requires less thought on the part of responding officers and enables them to visualize the needed action better than the description, “The main hallway goes off to the left; the other hallway goes straight”.
+When first responders can recognise an environment, say an office building or shopping complex they can better predict threats and be better oriented on arrival.
+Video shared from these environments requires less thought on the part of responding officers and enables them to visualise the needed action better than the description, “The main hallway goes off to the left; the other hallway goes straight”.
 The voice description and video together provide a full picture.

 So, what’s available today?

 During an emergency timely resolution saves lives.
 During daily activities, quick access to individuals cuts down on steps.
 Designed to bring Incident Command Systems (ICS) best practices to the device first responders use daily @ team multimedia push2 talk turns your Android or iOS device into optimal situational awareness tool.